stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 #### Design

 In the world of waterfall application development, we spend an inordinate amount of time designing an application before a single line of code is written.
-This type of software development life cycle is not well suited to the demands of modern applications that need to be released as frequently as possible.
+This type of software development life cycle is not well suited to business situations with high uncertainty and high expectations of fast delivery.
+Agile works better then.
+Waterfall works better in business situations with high regulation, low uncertainty, clear expectations, and clear timelines.

-However, this doesn’t mean that we don’t design at all.
+However, this doesn’t mean that we don’t design at all in Agile.
 Instead, it means we design small features that get released, and we have a high-level design that is used to inform everything we do; but we also know that designs change, and small amounts of design are part of every iteration rather than being done entirely up front.

 The application developer best understands the application dependencies, and it is during the design phase that arrangements are made to declare dependencies as well as the means by which those dependencies are vendored, or bundled, with the application.
 In other words, the developer decides what libraries the application is going to use, and how those libraries are eventually going to be bundled into an immutable release.